biosustain/Maud/docs/adr/0012-unbabalanced_mets-enzymes-as-priors.md

 ## Decision

-Unbalanced metabolites and enzyme concentrations will be considered as prior distributions rather than likelihood evaluations.
+Unbalanced metabolites and enzyme concentrations can also be considered as prior distributions rather than likelihood evaluations.